csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 One of the initially most confusing things about Vim is its modes, which include, but are not limited to:

-* **Normal**, which is the ‘normal’ mode for Vim—the one that you’re in whenever you open a file.
+* **Normal**, which is the ‘normal’ mode for Vim — the one that you’re in whenever you open a file.
 * **Insert**, which is the mode you would enter to type stuff.
 * **Visual**, which is a mode in which you can perform all types of highlighting trickery in order to select text.

-The need for modes might feel quite odd, but a lot of developers—myself included—don’t _just_ write code: we read it, we scan it, we review it, we check it.
+The need for modes might feel quite odd, but a lot of developers — myself included — don’t _just_ write code: we read it, we scan it, we review it, we check it.
 Normal mode is a mode that I spend a _lot_ of time in.
 It provides me with a way to quickly look through large (and small) amounts of code very effectively.
 For example, I can page forward or backward through a large file